OfficeDev/m365-msteams-northwind-app-samples/src/extend-with-capabilities/aad/MessagingExtension/README.md

 ## Summary

-This sample is a Search messaging extension created from using the core teams application built over the course of labs [A01](../../../../lab-instructions/aad/A01-begin-app.md)-[A03](../../../../lab-instructions/aad/A03-after-apply-styling.md) to get to the Northwind Orders core application It inserts information about Northwind customers into the compose box.
+This sample is a Search messaging extension created from using the core teams application built over the course of labs [A01](../../../../lab-instructions/aad/A01-begin-app.md)-[A03](../../../../lab-instructions/aad/A03-after-apply-styling.md) to get to the Northwind Orders core application.
+It inserts information about Northwind products into the compose box where team members can update stock value.

 Users can search the Northwind database when composing a message and find the product.

 <img src="../../../../assets/06-004-searchproduct.png?raw=true" alt="Search product"/>

 Select a product and insert an adaptive card which is a form with product details and stock input, into the conversation.